kcvijay/kcvijay/README.md

 ### Looking forward to collaborate in junior-level web developer work-placements.

-My GitHub profile contains **projects made while self-study and made in school**.
+GitHub Repos contain **projects made while self-study and made in school**.

 - You can reach me by email: vj.kc2007@gmail.com